Encouraging NMAHPs to engage in research

 - Better patient outcomes: Research-driven practice is key to developing new treatments, diagnostics, and care techniques that directly benefit patient care and overall health.

-Our Five-Year Strategy: Developing Clinical Academic Pathways
+Our Five-Year Strategy: Developing clinical academic pathways

 Our OH BRC Academic Career Development Strategy outlines a clear path to support NMAHPs in pursuing research careers.
 Over the next five years, we aim to: